IbraBensmail/Cisco-VLAN-InterVLAN-Routing-Project/README_detailed.md

 ## Summary

-A complete multi-VLAN network with static addressing, DNS and HTTP integration, and full inter-VLAN communication — built entirely from scratch in **Cisco Packet Tracer**.
+A complete multi-VLAN network with static addressing, DNS and HTTP integration, and full inter-VLAN communication.
+Built entirely from scratch in **Cisco Packet Tracer**.
 The setup demonstrates VLAN segmentation, inter-VLAN routing, DNS-based hostname resolution, NAT, and verified end-to-end connectivity.